PolyU signs MoU with three strategic partners in support of "GBA PolyVentures 2025"

-HONG KONG, Sept.
-30, 2021 /PRNewswire/ -- The Hong Kong Polytechnic University (PolyU) today signed memoranda of understanding (MoU) with three strategic partners to further propel the "GBA PolyVentures 2025" blueprint laid down by the University to leverage PolyU's experience in innovation and entrepreneurship education to provide the necessary support for nurturing deep tech ventures and accelerating their growth.
+HONG KONG SAR - Media OutReach - 30 September 2021 - The Hong Kong Polytechnic University (PolyU) today signed memoranda of understanding (MoU) with three strategic partners to further propel the "GBA PolyVentures 2025" blueprint laid down by the University to leverage PolyU's experience in innovation and entrepreneurship education to provide the necessary support for nurturing deep tech ventures and accelerating their growth.
 The collaboration also aims to translate research excellence into societal impact to contribute to the development of innovation and technology in the Greater Bay Area (GBA).
 The MoU were signed between PolyU and its strategic partners, namely Everbright Limited, StartupHK Fund and Hai Robotics.

 Hai Robotics is a start-up that provides autonomous case-handling robotic systems.
 It was founded in 2016 by 2012 graduate Mr Richie Chen and 2014 graduate Mr Bing Fang of PolyU's Department of Electronic and Information Engineering.
 The start-up witnessed rapid growth by making use of the manufacturing advantages of the GBA and benefitting from the enormous opportunities of the Mainland China market.
 Hai Robotics announced last week that it has completed two rounds of financing garnering US$200 million in total, and its valuation has exceeded US$1 billion.